Page Reviewed / Updated - Jan. 2017

 Functional Ability - Applicants must be assessed by a medical team and found to need the level of care provided in a nursing home on a long term basis.
 However, they must be able to receive that care at home at a cost lower than it would cost in a nursing home.

-A married applicant whose spouse is not applying has increased flexibility as he or she can allocate some of their income and assets to their non-applicant spouse.
+Income Limits - Elderly waiver applicants must meet the Iowa Medicaid Financial Limits.
+In 2017, single applicants must have income less than $2,205 month.
+A married applicant whose spouse is not applying has increased flexibility as he or she can allocate some of their income to their non-applicant spouse.
 This is referred to as their Minimum Monthly Maintenance Needs Allowance.
-They can also allocate up to $119,220 in resources.
-This is called the Community Spouse Resource Allowance.
+In 2017, the spouse is permitted a monthly maximum of $3,022.50.

 The Elderly Waiver aims to prevent nursing home placement.
 Therefore, the types of services for which waiver participants are eligible are specifically selected to help seniors’ function in their homes.
 This can include any of the following, but each individual is allocated custom benefits.